theengs/gateway/docs/participate/development.md

 * Request for review.
 * We may suggest some changes, improvements or alternatives.

-Some things that will increase the chance that your pull request is accepted:
+Some things that increase the chance that your pull request is accepted:

 * Comment your code.
 * Ask eventually for design guidelines.